 Access Control

 All team members have privilege to read every CIs.
 They actually have privilege to edit/create a CI as well.
-However they must get an approval from CM Manager first before they edit/create the CI.
+However, they must get an approval from CM Manager first before they edit/create the CI.

 Though at the end, it is CM Manager responsibility to release the CI to baseline.